phstc/phstc.github.com/_posts/2014-11-29-sqs-to-the-rescue.md

 ruby myqueue_worker.rb
 ```

 Doesn't seem to be very reliable, right?
-No threads, consumes messages one by one, and if you need to consume from other queue you will need to start a new process `ruby myotherqueue_worker.rb`, which is waste of resources when one queue is empty and others have messages available.
+No threads, consumes messages one by one, and if you need to consume from another queue you will need to start a new process `ruby myotherqueue_worker.rb`, which is a waste of resources when one queue is empty and others have messages available.

 ### Introducing Shoryuken

-[Shoryuken](https://github.com/phstc/shoryuken) is a project based on [Sidekiq](https://github.com/mperham/sidekiq), that uses all the cool stuff Sidekiq did with processes, [Celluloid](https://github.com/celluloid/celluloid), cli etc, but for SQS.
+[Shoryuken](https://github.com/phstc/shoryuken) is a project based on [Sidekiq](https://github.com/mperham/sidekiq), that uses all the cool stuff Sidekiq did with processes, [Celluloid](https://github.com/celluloid/celluloid), CLI etc, but for SQS.

 No more `ruby myotherqueue_worker.rb`, [Shoryuken will handle that for you](https://github.com/phstc/shoryuken#start-shoryuken), including [signal handling](https://github.com/phstc/shoryuken/wiki/Signals).